 The legs and skin are examined, photographed, treatment areas determined, and areas cleansed.
 Alcohol is used to prep the skin at each injection site.
 A very fine needle is used to inject the sterile medication (Aclera) into the veins.
 You may feel a slight stinging sensation.
 Once completed, a pressure dressing is applied.

-What do I need to avoid after having this treatment done?
+What do I need to avoid after having sclerotherapy done?

 For 2-3 days, you will need to avoid heavy exercise (but you will need to walk regularly), hot baths, saunas, and extended periods of sitting or standing (ex: long plane flights, etc).
 In addition, you cannot swim or use hot tubs/spas for 1 week after the procedure.
 For a minimum of 2 weeks, you should not expose the treated area to any sun or tanning beds.
 If this is unavoidable, clothing coverage and broad-spectrum sunscreen SPF 30+ should be worn at all times to prevent hyperpigmentation.